 What is automated customer support?

-Automated customer support is support that is provided by a system powered by artificial intelligence.
+Automated customer support is the support that is provided by a system powered by a rule-based software programme or artificial intelligence.

 The primary benefits of customer service automation software are:

-Automating customer service can reduce the cost of human support representatives and help in providing an exceptional customer experience with less or no human effort.
+Customer service automation can reduce the cost of human support representatives and help in providing an exceptional customer experience with less or no human effort.

 Support interactions fall under 2 categories – responsive or predictive.